 The project protects five existing islands and constructs seven additional islands using material from the backwater and main channel.
 The project will slow the loss of existing islands, reduce the flow of sediment-laden water into the backwaters, reduce turbidity that harms fish and wildlife, and increase the diversity of land and shoreline habitat.

 A single construction contract was awarded in September 2014 and the remaining options exercised in October 2014 for a total construction cost of $11.9 million.
 The contractor began constructing islands in spring 2015.
 The work was completed in August 2017.
 The project was turned over to the U.S. Fish and Wildlife Service (USFWS) in August 2018 to operate and maintain.
 Island tree plantings was initiated in 2018 and will be completed in 2019.
-A project dedication is planned for spring 2019 in coordination with Earth Day.
+A project dedication is planned for fall 2019.

 The Harpers Slough Habitat Rehabilitation and Enhancement Project was planned and designed under the authority of the Upper Mississippi River Restoration Program.
 This program was authorized by Section 1103 of the Water Resources Development Act of 1986 and reauthorized by the Water Resources Development Act of 1999.